 do-in, dynamic meditation

-Zen and imagery exercises for health and peace of mind.
+Movements for health and peace of mind

 Do-In is a form of Dao Yin that is further developed in Japan.
 It is a system of gentle exercises that promote your energy flow.
 Do-In combines gentle and effective meridian (conduit of vital energy in the body used in Acupuncture) stretches and mobilizations, with meditative and breathing techniques as well as self-acupressure.